An ode to fusion.

 Our own stories came together in a flurry of colour and culture – a British novelist exploring her Pakistani roots through her craft, a nonfiction writer born Cuban yet raised in America reflecting on immigration and identity, a Scottish poet from Edinburgh using her country’s heritage as inspiration for her work, and an Indian editor and writer navigating between her career in publishing and writing fiction – we are united by our need to create.

-Searching for what connects us in purpose, place and time, we were drawn to the image of a wild, untamed being emerging from the unseen depths of the ocean – the selkie, whose myth has been passed down through generations in Scotland – the place where we met and decided to create a literary magazine together.
+Searching for what connects us in purpose, place and time, we were drawn to the image of a wild, untamed being emerging from the unseen depths of the ocean – the selkie, whose myth has been passed down through generations in Scotland – the place where we met and decided to create a literary website together.

 Selkies are creatures of ancient lore, who swim in water as seals yet have the ability to transform into humans and walk on land, and thus reveal their dual nature.
 By shedding their skins, selkies give in to the joy and freedom of expression by singing and dancing on the coarse sand beneath their feet, underneath a full moon.